coloredcat/spuntare/README.md

 # Spuntare

 Spuntare is a modal controller for React.
 It is a simple, easy-to-use, and powerful component for creating stacks of modals that can interact and communicate with each other.
+Spuntare is designed to work with any modal implementation, how modals interact is up to you.

 ## Features